Advantages of high levels of light

 Having between 16-18 hours of light at an average of 180-200 lux with a minimum light level of 150 lux within the building, and darkness for the remaining 6-8 hours will provide the positive benefits mentioned.

-During the hours of darkness a monochromatic red light is used to allow the herdsman to carry out his rounds and observe the cattle.
-This red light has no effect on the cows metabolism or sleep pattern.
+During the hours of darkness a monochromatic red light or dimming is used to allow the herdsman to carry out his rounds and observe the cattle.
+The red light or dimmed light has no effect on the cows metabolism or sleep pattern.

 This light regime is good for both lactating cows and young stock.
 In contrast to this, dry cows get greater benefits from a regime that is the reverse of the forementioned with 8 hours of light and 16 hours of darkness.
 This helps maximise milk yield as the cow moves from one light regime to the other after calving.